 Years later, Marianne’s granddaughter Sabine stands under the faded green awning, a heavy brass key in her hand, staring at the restaurant left to her by the grandmother she never met.
 Sabine has so many questions about herself.
 Perhaps here she can find answers, but she knows she isn’t welcome.
 Marianne was hated by the locals and when Sabine discovers they blamed her for the terrible tragedy that haunts the pretty restaurant, she is ready to abandon her dark legacy.

 But when she finds a passport in a hidden compartment in the water-stained walls, with a picture of a woman who looks like her grandmother but has a different name, she knows there must be more to Marianne’s story.
 As she digs into the past, she starts to wonder: was her grandmother a heroine, not a traitor?
 What happened to her after the tragic night when she fled from her restaurant?
 And will the answer change her own life forever?

 A haunting and compelling story of love, strength, and sacrifice in Nazi-occupied Paris as one brave young woman risks everything to save the lives of those around her.
 Fans of The Nightingale, The Paris Library and The Alice Network will lose their hearts to The Last Restaurant in Paris.

 GET IT HERE

-Former journalist, Lily Graham, grew up in Johannesburg, South Africa.
-She lives in the UK, along the Suffolk coast with her husband and beloved bulldog, Fudge.
-She is the author of nine novels, including The Child of Auschwitz and The Paris Secret.
-Her books have been translated into many languages including Slovakia, Hungary, French, German, Italian, Polish and Portuguese.
+Bestselling author Lily Graham, is a former journalist and grew up in South Africa.
+She lives in the UK now, along the Suffolk coast with her husband and her golden retriever, Frankie.
+She is the author of nine novels, including The German Girl, The Paris Secret and The Child of Auschwitz.
+Her books have been translated into many languages including French, Italian, German, Danish, Estonian, Swedish, Hungarian, Turkish, Polish, Greek, Spanish and Portuguese.